hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

      src="/img/lj-grafana-com-picture6.png"
      />

-   When everything is properly configured, the access token generated by the HPE Compute Ops Management API should be displayed in the *Preview of values* section at the bottom of the page:
+   When everything is properly configured, the access token generated by the Compute Ops Management API should be displayed in the *Preview of values* section at the bottom of the page:

       <img
    src="/img/lj-grafana-com-picture7.png"